DonHuberto/Nasze_L5R_FoundryVTT/README.md

 ## Remerciements, vielen danke & Many thanks to :
 1. José Ladislao Lainez Ortega, aka "L4D15", for his first version
 2. Sasmira and LeRatierBretonnien for their work on the [Francophone community of Foundry](https://discord.gg/pPSDNJk)
-3. The entire L5R Team for its work.
+3. Flex for his advice

 ## Contribute
 You are free to contribute and propose corrections, modifications after fork.
 Try to respect 3 rules: